-Moondog Labs was delighted to participate in the Sundance Film Festival premiere of Tangerine, Sean Baker's funny and poignant feature film about two transgender prostitutes in Los Angeles.
+Moondog Labs was delighted to participate in the Sundance Film Festival premiere of Tangerine, Sean Baker's poignant feature film about two transgender prostitutes in Los Angeles.
 The film follows Sin-Dee, fresh out of jail on Christmas Eve.
 When she learns that her pimp boyfriend cheated on her while she was gone, she sets off on a furious rampage to track down her rival.
 Scenes from a local cab are interwoven with the action, until the characters converge with explosive results.

 The audience came prepared for an edgy comedy, but was clearly not expecting what they learned when the final credit rolled….Tangerine was shot entirely on the iPhone 5S with our anamorphic adapters.